Chart Color Schemes

 Wentworthville - Westmead lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

 Wentworthville - Westmead's population is approximately 24,035 as of November 2025.
 This figure represents an increase of 2,467 people since the 2021 Census, which recorded a population of 21,568.
-The change is inferred from the estimated resident population of 23,666 in June 2024 and an additional 497 validated new addresses since the Census date.
-This results in a population density ratio of 6,100 persons per square kilometer, placing Wentworthville - Westmead among the top 10% of locations assessed by AreaSearch, indicating high demand for land in the area.
-The region's 11.4% growth since the 2021 Census exceeds both state (6.7%) and metropolitan area averages, positioning it as a growth leader.
-Overseas migration contributed approximately 78.3% of overall population gains during recent periods.
+The change was inferred from the estimated resident population of 23,666 in June 2024 and an additional 497 validated new addresses since the Census date.
+This results in a population density ratio of 6,100 persons per square kilometer, placing Wentworthville - Westmead in the top 10% of national locations assessed by AreaSearch.
+The area's 11.4% growth between the 2021 Census and November 2025 exceeded both the state (6.7%) and metropolitan area averages, making it a regional growth leader.
+Overseas migration contributed approximately 78.3% of overall population gains during recent periods in Wentworthville - Westmead.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for the years 2032 to 2041.
-By 2041, Wentworthville - Westmead is projected to increase its population by 7,793 persons, reflecting a total increase of 30.9% over the 17-year period.
+For areas not covered by this data, AreaSearch employs the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, Wentworthville - Westmead is forecasted to experience significant population growth, increasing by 7,793 persons based on the latest annual ERP population numbers.
+This reflects an overall increase of approximately 30.9% over the 17-year period from November 2025 to 2041.

 Frequently Asked Questions - Population